Quicksand: In popular culture

-Quicksand is a trope of adventure fiction, particularly in film, where it is typically and unrealistically depicted with a suction effect that causes people or animals that walk into it to sink until fully submerged and risk drowning.
-This has led to the common misconception that humans can be completely immersed and drown in quicksand; however, this is physically impossible.
+Quicksand is a trope of adventure fiction, particularly in film, where it is typically and unrealistically depicted with a suction effect that causes anyone or anything that walks into it to sink until fully submerged and risk drowning.
+This has led to the common misconception that humans can be completely immersed and drown in quicksand, which is impossible.
 According to a 2010 article by Slate, this gimmick had its heyday in the 1960s, when almost 3% of all films showed characters sinking in clay, mud, or sand.